storesafe/cordova-sqlite-storage/README.md

 - Multi-page apps
 - Use within [InAppBrowser](http://docs.phonegap.com/en/edge/cordova_inappbrowser_inappbrowser.md.html)
 - Use within an iframe (see [litehelpers/Cordova-sqlite-storage#368 (comment)](https://github.com/litehelpers/Cordova-sqlite-storage/issues/368#issuecomment-154046367))
-- SAVEPOINT(s)
+- Actual behavior when using SAVEPOINT(s)
-- R-Tree is not tested with some older releases of Android
+- R-Tree is not fully tested with Android
 - UNICODE characters not fully tested
 - Use with TRIGGER(s), JOIN and ORDER BY RANDOM
+- UPDATE/DELETE with LIMIT or ORDER BY (not supported by older sqlite3 versions)
+- WITH clause (not supported by older sqlite3 versions)
+- SQL statements with extra semicolon(s) in the beginning (known to cause issues with android.database implementation)
 - Integration with JXCore for Cordova (must be built without sqlite(3) built-in)
 - Delete an open database inside a statement or transaction callback.

 ## Some tips and tricks

-- If you run into problems and your code follows the asynchronous HTML5/[Web SQL](http://www.w3.org/TR/webdatabase/) transaction API, you can try opening your database using `window.openDatabase` and see if you get the same problems.
+- If you run into problems and your code follows the asynchronous HTML5/[Web SQL](http://www.w3.org/TR/webdatabase/) transaction API, you can try opening a test database using `window.openDatabase` and see if you get the same problems.
-- In case your database schema may change, it is recommended to keep a table with one row and one column to keep track of your own shema version number.
+- In case your database schema may change, it is recommended to keep a table with one row and one column to keep track of your own schema version number.
 It is possible to add it later.
 The recommended schema update procedure is described below.

 ## Common pitfall(s)

-- It is NOT allowed to execute sql statements on a transaction following the HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/), as described below.
+- It is NOT allowed to execute sql statements on a transaction that has already finished, as described below.
+This is consistent with the HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).
 - The plugin class name starts with "SQL" in capital letters, but in Javascript the `sqlitePlugin` object name starts with "sql" in small letters.
 - Attempting to open a database before receiving the 'deviceready' event callback.
 - Inserting STRING into ID field